 Not all fibroadenomas require treatment.
 Some will shrink or even disappear on their own.
 A doctor will usually recommend removing the fibroadenoma if it grows or causes changes within the breast.

-Breast cysts mainly affect women in their 40s, but people can develop breast cysts at any age.
+Breast cysts mainly affect females in their 40s, but people can develop them at any age.

 - one or more round, movable masses under the breast skin

 - lumps with a smooth, rubbery texture